twohunters/memopad/README.md

 ## Description

-This is a note taking application that uses Express.js and is deployed to Heroku.
-You can write and save notes to local storage.
+memopad is a note taking application that uses Express backend and is deployed to Heroku.
+All notes are saved and retrieved from a JSON file.

 ## Installation